jewelsofthought/neshama/site/references/taxonomy.md

 - **Too many** tags.
   For reasons already discussed.
 - **Mis-tagging**.
   Be devoted to the system you put in place.
-Don’t get lazy and mistag or not tag items at all.
+Don't get lazy and mistag or not tag items at all.
 This is a disservice to your users.